-Now that legal sports betting is live here in Illinois, you have a chance to place wagers for fun and, potentially, for profit.
+Now that legal sports betting in Illinois is live, you have a chance to place wagers for fun and, potentially, for profit.
 Yep, there are ways to legitimately and legally profit from wagering on sports.

 However, not all chances are created equal.
 Quite frankly, some wagers out there add up to a bad deal for bettors.

 So, how can you tell which bets fall into that camp?
 We’re going to walk through what you need to watch out for here.
 There are wagers, known as sucker bets, that can drain the bankroll over the long term.

 Speculation is part of the fun with sports betting, but if you spend too much time shooting for the moon, you’ll be hitting the deposit button much more often than you’ll be claiming winnings.

 First things first, it’s important to understand this distinction: A sucker bet is not only a wager that ends up as a loss.
 Losses are part of sports betting.
 It’ll happen to the best of us, and those who claim to “never lose” aren’t being truthful.

 A sucker bet is one that doesn’t make sense once you realistically assess the possibilities.
 It could be a wager in which you would have to capture lightning in a bottle to have a prayer of cashing in, or one in which the potential return isn’t worth it compared to the risk.

 For a quick test on what constitutes a sucker bet, consider what the sportsbook would be willing to pay if the wager broke your way.
 For example, if you have a chance to turn a nominal amount into thousands of dollars, the chances of it happening are likely minuscule.